msjimc/RunningWindowsProgramsOnLinux/mx-Linux-KDE.md

 <hr />

+## Installing Winetricks and .Net runtime

+Winetricks can be installed with the command (as root):

+>  sudo apt-get install winetricks

+and the the runtime installed via Winetricks with:

+winetricks -q dotnetdesktop6

 ## Using Wine to run a Windows .Net program

 ```Wine``` was then used to run the .Net application circularMT with the following command: